ShreyBosamia/IToN_Agents/README.md

 ### CI

-GitHub Actions workflow (`.github/workflows/ci.yml`) runs on push/PR and does:
+GitHub Actions workflow (`.github/workflows/ci.yml`) r uns on push/PR and does:

+- Install dependencies
+- Lint
+- Prettier check
+- Tests (with coverage uploaded as an artifact)t for batch runs. on push/PR and does:
 - Install dependencies
 - Lint
 - Prettier check